 How much of this is Mulliner?

-More than you’re usual creation from Bentley’s special arm.
+And a lot of it is Mulliner; more than your usual creation from Bentley’s special arm.
 Bentley’s focus with the Bacalar is to further illuminate what it’s bespoke arm can do.
 The Bacalar has taken significant design inspiration from the EXP 100 GT; the headlights, grille shape and arrangement of the rear have all been pilfered from Bentley’s centenary concept.